sagemath/trac_to_gh/Issue 7803.md

 # Issue 7803: DeprecationWarning: the sets module is deprecated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7803

 Original creator: cschwan